Sign in

 Sep.
 02, 2024

-Piston rings are a set of three rings, called top ring, second ring, and oil ring from the top, and they are attached to the piston in an overlapping manner.
+Typically consisting of three rings - the top ring, the second ring, and the oil ring - they are assembled on the piston in an overlapping arrangement.

 1. Compression Ring

-Compression rings are used to eliminate the gap between the piston and cylinder and prevent gas leakage.
-It consists of two pieces: a top ring and a second ring.
+The compression ring is designed to seal the gap between the piston and cylinder, thwarting gas leaks.
+It is constructed with two components: a top and a second ring.

 Top Ring